IEvangelist/UpgradeYourself-MS-MVP/PITCHME.md

 ## <span class="orange black-shadow">The World</span>

 Note:
 We all want the world.
 We want to hold it in our hands, we want claim it as our own.
-We all has a sense of perpetuity whether in Code, Contributions or Projects.
+We all have a sense of perpetuity whether in Code, Contributions or Projects.
 We want to feel like what we do matters.

 ---
 > Let's make the world a better place